vippsas/vipps-ecom-api/vipps-ecom-api.md

 General guidelines for When to start polling with [`GET:/ecomm/v2/payments/{orderId}/details`](https://vippsas.github.io/vipps-ecom-api/#/Vipps%20eCom%20API/getPaymentDetailsUsingGET):

-1. Start after 5 seconds.
+1. Start after 5 seconds
-2. Check every 2 seconds.
+2. Check every 2 seconds

 These are reasonable values, but different merchants have different use cases, and values should be adapted to the specific case.

 See [Timeouts](#timeouts) for details about timeouts.

-**Please note:** The `transactionSummary` will not be part of the response if the user not reacted to the Vipps landing page or app-switch.

 # Get payment status